REID PARK ZOO

-The Zoo, founded in 1965 with a collection of birds, prairie dogs, farm animals, and a few squirrel monkeys, has expanded to a 24-acre campus that houses hundreds of animals in naturalistic exhibits and annually hosts over 600,000 visitors.
+The Zoo, founded in 1965 with a collection of birds, prairie dogs, farm animals, and a few squirrel monkeys, has expanded to a 24-acre campus that houses hundreds of animals in naturalistic exhibits and annually hosts more than 500,000 visitors.
 Reid Park Zoo is accredited by the Association of Zoos and Aquariums (AZA).

 To be accredited, zoos must undergo a thorough investigation to ensure that they have met, and will continue to meet, ever-rising standards.
 These standards encompass animal care, veterinary programs, conservation, education, and safety.
 AZA requires zoos and aquariums to successfully complete this rigorous accreditation process every five years.

 REID PARK ZOOLOGICAL SOCIETY

 The mission of the Reid Park Zoological Society is “To support, advocate for, and enhance the value of Reid Park Zoo for the community.”